avg —

 Instructions

-Take fresh vegetables and peel them for proper finished prep foundation.
+Take fresh vegetables and peel them.

 The piece of beef needs to be thawed and cut into small sticks with a sharp knife.